sap-tutorials/Tutorials/tutorials/sapui5-adaptation-extend-variant/sapui5-adaptation-extend-variant.md

 ### Extend Object Page with Controller

-Working with SAPUI5 Visual Editor:
+Working with Adaptation Editor:

-1. On the Object Page, switch from *Preview* to *Edit* mode and select the entire Object Page.
+1. On the Object Page, switch from *Navigation* to *UI Adaptation* mode and select the entire Object Page.
 After you’ve selected the Object Page in its entirety, choose the `Extend With Controller` button from the visual context menu.

 	![Object Page: Extend with Controller](2_Object Page Extend with Controller.png)